silverton-io/buz-docs/blog/serverless-makes-streaming-accessible/index.md

 ## Buz Requirements and Design

-#### Minimal human involvement to keep running
+### Minimal human involvement to keep running

 Systems are great when you don't need to think about them.
 In [Julia Evans'](https://twitter.com/b0rk) words, spending **[approximately 0 time on operations](https://jvns.ca/blog/2022/07/09/monitoring-small-web-services/)** was the goal.

-#### Self-contained and capable of running horizontally with no issue
+### Self-contained and capable of running horizontally with no issue

-It feels like there's a movement of "small, mighty, and self-contained" afoot within data processing systems.
+There's a movement of "small, mighty, and self-contained" afoot within data processing systems.

 *It's because complexity is hard to keep running*.

 Systems like [Redpanda](https://redpanda.com/), which crams the Kafka api into a small self-contained binary, or [Benthos](https://www.benthos.dev/), which crams cool stream-processing functionality into a small self-contained binary, are highly inspirational.

-The Serverless Thing now called Buz needed to do the same.
+The Serverless Thing called Buz needed to do the same.

-#### No JVM, no Spark, no Beam
+### No JVM, no Spark, no Beam

 Snowplow's [collector](https://docs.snowplow.io/docs/pipeline-components-and-applications/stream-collector/), [enricher](https://docs.snowplow.io/docs/pipeline-components-and-applications/enrichment-components/enrich/#enrich-kinesis), [s3 sink](https://docs.snowplow.io/docs/pipeline-components-and-applications/loaders-storage-targets/s3-loader/), etc all run on the JVM.